noelzach/C239SPeronosporaleanEvolution/README.md

 Analysis of oomycete fungicide sensitivity can be found in that repository

-###Data
-Data associated with this project are either phylogeny files or data analysis files listed below
+## Data associated with this project are either phylogeny files or data analysis files listed below

 * Figure 1 was generated based on data presented based on the ethaboxam phenotypes presented in [Soybean Associated Oomycete Fungicide Sensitivity](https://github.com/noelzach/Community_Fungicide_Sensitivity)
 * Figure 2 was generated based on a protein alignment by cloning and sequencing beta tubulin from oomycete cultures (Accession Numbers XXX-XXX).
 Supplemental Table 2 includes the primers and vectors used to clone oomycete beta tubulin.